 Sat Aug 23 03:28:18 2014 Welcome to RINJ : 18.104.22.168

 RINJ is an anti-rape foundation.
-RINJ educates the public, social media providers and traditional media outlets about the perils of misogyny and rape culture and monitors & reports thereof; monitors and reports on global court proceedings related to rape / sexual assault; educates for a more learned and open discussion of the issues of sexual assault; provides education, general information and study resources to enhance the safety of the person; and overall seeks a higher adherence to safe community standards.
+RINJ educates the public, social media providers and traditional media outlets about the perils of misogyny and rape culture and monitors & reports thereof; monitors and reports on actors who commit or order the commission of acts of sexual violence as a tactic of war to humiliate, dominate, instil fear in, disperse and/or forcibly relocate civilian members of a community or ethnic group; monitors and reports on global court proceedings related to rape / sexual assault; educates for a more learned and open discussion of the issues of sexual assault; provides education, general information and study resources to enhance the safety of the person; and overall seeks a higher adherence to safe community standards.
 RINJ seeks better criminal justice while advancing a RAPE-averse social conscience, eventually ending rape crime.

 Helping Rape Survivors: The RINJ Foundation - (Rape Is No Joke)

 The RINJ Foundation raises funds for the purchase of 'rape kits' and/or the funding of rape kit testing.
 First responders and hospitals must have rape kits and completed rape kits must be immediately tested with results sent posthaste to police and prosecutors.

 RINJ shares learning for the betterment of court processes; provides data to the public about 'wanted' sex offenders/suspects or recently released-from-prison rapists who may be of interest to the community; encourages a more diligent execution of duty by law enforcement investigating sexual assault / rape complaints; and plays a role in overseeing how sexual assault / rape survivors in war-torn countries find remedy.